College Savings Calculators

 • You can input continued savings, and tinker with the amount currently saved, and it will determine the net present value of the funding needed.
 It shows you all of the important present value numbers so you can see what a huge difference the high cost of college tuition inflation will have - and the difference between 529 college plans and taxable savings.

 It also displays the bottom line inflated net present value of money needed to fund the whole education.
 This answers the question if Grandma just wants to write one big check to fully cover the whole deal today.

 So you can input things like trips to Europe while going to a U.S.-based college, while comparing that to attending college in Europe for a short time.
-This is the only college funding planner that will do any of this.
+This college funding planner that will account for these one-time cash flows.

 • You can control savings, investment growth, and withdrawals down to the dollar in every year by using the manual overrides.
 Both the public and private college calculators have separate manual overrides for complete control over most everything.